suguiura/Git-Analytics/README.md

 Another script tries its best to guess the correct email from a list supplied into its standard input.
-Using the list from the script above, the following will generate a mailmap format from the list generated.
+Using the list from the script above, the following will generate a mailmap format from the input list.

     ruby script/anomalies.rb <config.yaml> | ruby script/mailmap.rb